shakes76/PatternAnalysis-2024/recognition/HipMRI_UNet_Al_Holliday_43950214/README.md

 ![training loss](./report_assets/hipmri_loss_plot_24-10-24.png)

-The following dice coefficients in testing:
+It also produced following dice coefficients in testing, with an average Dice coefficient of 0.34 and a max of about 0.36:

 ![training dice](./report_assets/test_dice_24-10-24.png)